vippsas/vipps-developers/vipps-getting-started.md

 Merchants need a Norwegian organization number and Norwegian BankID to apply for Vipps services.

 Before they can order any services, they first need to apply for a Merchant Agreement.
 This is a legal agreement between the merchant and Vipps.
-When the merchant agreement has been sent, the merchant can apply for the services they want.
+When the Merchant Agreement has been sent, the merchant can apply for the services they want.

 Everything can be done through [portal.vipps.no](https://portal.vipps.no).
 For an overview of all products, see [vipps.no](https://vipps.no/produkter-og-tjenester/bedrift/).